Dr Daniel Chalk

 Biography

-My prior projects have led to significant impacts for patients and services across the region, including significant reductions in referral to treatment time for muscle-invasive bladder cancer patients in Cornwall, and close work with Kernow CCG to improve the provision of urgent and emergency care provision across Cornwall.
+My prior projects have led to significant impacts for patients and services across the region, including significant reductions in referral to treatment time for muscle-invasive bladder cancer patients in Cornwall, supporting palliative and end of life care resourcing decisions during the COVID-19 pandemic and close work with Kernow CCG to improve the provision of urgent and emergency care provision across Cornwall.

-In addition to my research work, I lead the development and delivery of the PenARC Health Service Modelling Associates (HSMA) Programme – an innovative and impactful programme in which health and social care staff are released from their usual role for a day a week for a year to undertake a modelling or data science project of importance for their organisation.
-We provide training and ongoing mentoring support for HSMAs, and previous HSMA projects have led to £multi-million investments in mental health services and emergency department facilities, as well as the establishment of new in-house Operational Research teams in NHS organisations across the region.
+I am also the Director of the PenARC Health Service Modelling Associates (HSMA) Programme – an innovative and impactful capacity building programme available to anyone working in health and social care organisations anywhere in England.
+Staff are released from their usual role for a day a week for 15 months to be taught skills in modelling and data science (as well as Python programming from first principles) and then apply these new skills to tackle a project of importance for their organisation.
+We provide extensive training and ongoing mentoring support for HSMAs, and previous HSMA projects have led to £multi-million investments in mental health services and emergency department facilities, support for the COVID-19 mass vaccination programme, the development of tools to support more equitable GP funding to reduce inequalities, as well as the establishment of new in-house Operational Research teams in NHS organisations across the region.
+I’ve led the development and delivery of the programme since its inception in 2016, and have grown the programme from just six associates local to the South West to one which recruits cohorts of around 200 associates per round nationally.
+In 2024, the programme became the first ever to be accredited by the Association of Professional Healthcare Analysts.

 Other team members